FLAME: A Model for Duration-Dependent Risk Accumulation in Episodic Temporal Exposures: Abstract

 \section{Abstract}

-Emerging technologies enable continuous monitoring of temporal exposures to disease risk factors, leading to complex structures in the exposure process that consists of a subject-specific number and duration of exposure episodes.
-A key scientific question is how does the number and duration of episodic exposure affect disease risk.
-We address this question by introducing the FLexible Accumulation ModEl (FLAME) and the associated inferential tools, whose finite sample performance is evaluated through comprehensive simulations.
-FLAME is motivated by and applied to quantifying the association between hypotensive exposure during cardiac surgery and acute kidney injury (AKI).
-Our results characterize the AKI risk accumulation pattern as a function of hypotensive duration and shows that while 60 one-minute episodes is associated with an AKI probability of 0.23, a single sustained sixty-minute hypotensive episode raises that probability to 0.32, a $37\%$ increase despite the same total duration.
-These results offer direct guidance for improving hemodynamics risk management strategies during intraoperative care.
-Our method is accompanied by the \texttt{R} package \texttt{flame}.
+Emerging technologies enable continuous monitoring of temporal exposures to disease risk factors, leading to complex exposure processes characterized by subject-specific numbers and durations of exposure episodes.
+A key scientific question is how the number and duration of such episodes influence disease risk.
+Existing methods typically rely on scalar summaries or time-indexed representations and are not naturally suited to model duration-dependent risk accumulation at the episode level.
+We introduce the FLexible Accumulation ModEl (FLAME), a semiparametric model for risk accumulation at the level of individual exposure episodes, with duration as the primary driver of risk.
+FLAME is motivated by and applied to quantifying the association between the duration of intraoperative hypotension and acute kidney injury (AKI) following cardiac surgery.
+The estimated risk accumulation function reveals that, although 60 one-minute hypotensive episodes are associated with an AKI probability of 0.24, a single sustained 60-minute episode increases that probability to 0.33, representing a 38\% increase despite identical total duration.
+These findings provide actionable insights for intraoperative hemodynamic management and demonstrate the importance of accounting for episodic exposure patterns.
+While motivated by cardiac surgery, FLAME is broadly applicable to other settings involving high-resolution temporal exposures.
+An \texttt{R} package, \texttt{flameRisk}, is provided to facilitate application of the method in practice.